The Dueling Loops Videos

 "When I read the Dueling Loops paper, I felt enlightened." - Philip Bangerter, Global Sustainability Director, Hatch, Brisbane, Australia.

 "I just received the Dueling Loops book—thanks!
 From what I’ve read so far, your premise is spot on.
-I really don’t see another process which is more compelling—especially since your analysis of the political powerplace is so thorough and logically appealing to me." - Michael Hollcraft, New Carlisle, Indiana.
+I really don’t see another process which is more compelling—especially since your analysis of the political powerplace is so thorough and logically appealing to me." - Michael Hollcraft, New Carlisle, Indiana, US.

-"Your work on the dueling loops is brilliant.
+"Your work on the dueling loops [videos and paper] is brilliant.
 Nice analysis. ...
 Could you send me the Dueling Loops book, please?
 I'd like to see how I could contribute to your effort, and obviously need to know a lot more to have a sense of how I could best do so.
-I think you're on to something important, as our present approaches to sustainability are too incremental to have the wide-reaching impact needed to deal with the climate change crisis." - Peter Hess, President, CHANGE Partners Inc, Lambertville, New Jersey.
+I think you're on to something important, as our present approaches to sustainability are too incremental to have the wide-reaching impact needed to deal with the climate change crisis." - Peter Hess, President, CHANGE Partners Inc, Lambertville, New Jersey, US.

 Are you and your organization ready for a whole new way of thwinking?

-Here's what the first user of the first 11 videos had to say about them on April 6, 2007.
-Glenn is the person who requested that the videos be available for download:
+Here's what the first viewer of the first 11 videos had to say about them on April 6, 2007.

 Jack: What did you think of the full set of 11 videos?